 7. Top ELT/ETL tools for cloud data migration

 ETL (extract, transform, load) is a critical procedure in the entire cloud data migration strategy through which companies collate data from diverse sources and load it in the centralized cloud data warehouse.
 During the ELT/ETL process, relevant data is extracted from source files such as spreadsheets or databases and then processed and transformed to comply with the data standards of the cloud warehouse.
 This transformed data is finally loaded in the data warehouse.

-ELT/ETL is an indispensable component in data warehousing and analytics.
-However, not all ELT/ETL tools available out there are created equal.
-The best ELT/ETL tools vary on the basis of use cases and unique business requirements.
-The following are some of the latest ELT/ETL tools for companies to consider:
+ELT/ETL for data warehouse and analytics is an indispensable component.
+However, the best ELT/ETL tools vary on the basis of use cases and unique business requirements.
+Here is an indicative list of some of the latest ELT/ETL tools that companies can consider:

 Creates a single, robust data warehouse by integrating data from SaaS services and data warehouses like Redshift, Snowflake, Azure, and BigQuery.
 It supports a wide range of data sources, with multiple SaaS sources and allows native custom integrations.